 - earn a salary; apprentices in York earn on average between £105 and £350 per week

-- be able to apply to university once you’ve completed your apprenticeship, or
+- be able to apply to university once you’ve completed your apprenticeship

 - in some cases, work up the levels to get a degree or masters degree through apprenticeship training

-- get to graduate!
-Apprentices in York are invited to attend a graduation ceremony - view York Apprenticeship Graduation and Awards Ceremony 2017 photos on Facebook
+- get to graduate; apprentices are invited to attend the annual York Apprenticeship Graduation & Awards Ceremony

 For more information on apprenticeships, download our York Apprenticeship Guide.